ReactiveX/RxJava/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/ReactiveX/RxJava/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/ReactiveX/RxJava/issues).

 ## Prior versions